googleads/googleads-shopping-samples/java/README.md

 1. Build and run any of the included samples.

-   If using an OAuth2 client ID for the first time, the application will open a browser so you can authorize it to access your account.
-The access token will be stored in the sample configuration file, so if you have authentication issues, delete the `token` field and reauthenticate.

 2. Examine your shell output, be inspired and start hacking an amazing new app!